RealMarvn/Java-YouTube-Notifications-Wrapper/README.md

 ```
 YouTube will sometimes send multiple times the same data.
 Thats why there is a cache.
-The cache saves the VideoIDs from every video so nothing gets posted multiple times.
+The cache saves the VideoIDs from every video so nothing gets triggerd multiple times.

 [Discord Badge]:
 https://shields.javacord.org/discord/374907103539625986.svg?label=Discord